pavan-kumar-s/tpp/README.md

 In both cases, the model provides reasonable and arguably correct answers, but they do not match the gold answer string verbatim.
 This highlights a limitation of using strict exact match and F1 as evaluation metrics for open-ended QA, particularly when synonyms, paraphrasing, or slight factual reinterpretations occur.

+We will further include this analysis in the Appendix section of the camera-ready version of the manuscript.

 **Comments Suggestions And Typos-4:**
 Further analysis is needed to explain why BrowseNet does not show significant improvement in overall question answering performance.